Wealthy father acquitted in final U.S. college admissions scandal trial | Entertainment

 Defense lawyer Roy Black said he was "thrilled" by the verdict.
 He had argued at trial that Khoury's daughter got into Georgetown on her own merit and that the government's star witness could not be believed.
 The case was the first to end in an acquittal at trial of the dozens of cases to result from an investigation that exposed how parents went to extremes to secure spots for their children at schools like Stanford, Yale and the University of Southern California.

 Fifty-four people have pleaded guilty or been convicted at trial, including actors Lori Loughlin and Felicity Huffman.
 Prosecutors say the parents sought illegal advantages in the college admissions system for their children.
-Khoury, 56, was not accused like other parents of working with William "Rick" Singer, the college admissions consultant who admitted to masterminding a scheme to help clients' children secure seats at elite universities through cheating and bribery.
+U.S. Attorney Rachael Rollins, the top federal prosecutor in Boston, in a statement called the verdict disappointing, but stressed that the other successful prosecutions had prompted "enormous and systemic changes in the college admissions process."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)